"A woods man looks at twenty miles of prairie and sees nothing but grass, but a prairie man looks at a square foot and sees a universe" - Bill Holm

 My universe is right here on the edge of open sky and unending grasslands.
 I've been married to my wife Sally since 1985 and we have raised two kids who mostly enjoyed growing up in a small town.
 While some might think there is not much to see or, even less to do here and that small town life is boring, I can't say that I've ever felt it.
 What I see around me here has shaped my life and taught me more about who I am and how the world works than any place else I can imagine.

 Thank you for visiting my site, pleae visit my galleries to view images of West Central Minnesota and Eastern South Dakota.
-If you would like to look at thumbnails of the pictures move your mouse towards bottom center of page or just use the right arrow to continue onto the next image.
-Thanks again for visiting my site and please feel free to leave a comment in the Guestbook under the Connect tab.
+Please feel free to leave a comment in the Guestbook under the Connect tab.
+Enjoy!